willpennell/packing-project/README.md

 POST https://packing-project.onrender.com/pack/add?size=15
 - Description: Adds a new pack size to the system.
-- Request Body: JSON structure containing the details of the pack size to be added (e.g., size of the pack).
 - Response: Status 200 OK
 - Usage: POST /pack/add with a JSON body specifying the new pack size details.